-This was our first trip to Ecuador’s Southern Coast and we LOVED IT!
+This was our first Ecuador beach vacation and we LOVED IT!
 We’d heard great things from our friends about Ecuador’s beaches, Montañita and the Bed & Breakfast where we stayed, Villa de Los Sueños.
 And they were right!
 It was amazing!

 People & Places (and Animals)